Field Trip Health, Inc (“Field Trip”)

 You can ask for a list (accounting) of the times we have shared your health information for six years prior to the date you ask, who we shared it with, and why.
 We will include in this list all disclosures except for those about treatment, payment and health care operations, and certain other disclosures (such as any you asked us to make or those made to you).

-To request an accounting of disclosures, you must submit your request in writing to the address provided in this notice.
-Your request must province a time period, which may not be longer than six (6) years and may not include dates before April 1, 2020.
+To request this list, you must submit your request in writing to the address provided in this notice.
+Your request must state a time period, which may not be longer than six (6) years and may not include dates before the earlier of April 1, 2020 or the opening of your file.
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the costs involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 You can ask for a paper copy of this Notice of Privacy Practices at any time, even if you have agreed to receive this notice electronically.
 Upon request we will provide you with a paper copy promptly.